jasmeenshaik05/iscp_assignment/README.md

-"this readme file of my git repository"
+"This is the readme file or my git repository"